Imports and Package Management (upcoming)

 uninstallIfUnusedFor

-Default 168 hours (one week).
-Set to null to keep the package on the device indefinitely.isolate
+to keep the package on the device indefinitely.isolate

-Default false.
-When true, the package is scoped to this TaskBot only and isn’t visible in other TaskBots.
+, the package is scoped to this TaskBot only and isn’t visible in other TaskBots.
 Useful when different TaskBots need different versions of the same package.
 Note: If the TaskBot is deleted, the package isn’t removed automatically; you can manage it later withzw.packages.*

 (see details further below).preferDefault

 when present (otherwise the module object).
-This only changes the return shape; it doesn’t affect how the module is resolved.
-In most cases, leave it false.// @zw-run-locally // In most cases, leave preferDefault as is (false). const mysql = await zw.import({}, "mysql2@latest/promise"); // works const { chalk } = await zw.import({}, { chalk: "chalk@4" }); // works
+This only changes the return shape; it doesn’t affect how the module is resolved.// @zw-run-locally // In most cases, leave preferDefault as is (true). const mysql = await zw.import({}, "mysql2@latest/promise"); // works const { chalk } = await zw.import({}, { chalk: "chalk@4" }); // works

 Supported Package Inputs